SRombauts/UEGitPlugin/README.md

 - delete a file
 - checkin/commit a file (cannot handle atomically more than 20 files)
 - show current branch name in status text
+- Github LFS, git-annexe and/or git-media are working under Windows

 #### What *cannot* be done presently (TODO list for v1.0, ordered by priority):
 - solve a merge conflict